After hundreds of years of Muslim incursions into formerly

 offered the title King of Jerusalem but he turns it down and

-and turns it down as well, but is willing to be named Advocatus
+title and turns it down as well, but is willing to be named

-Sancti Seplchri (Advocate of the Holy Sepulcher), the first
+Advocatus Sancti Seplchri (Advocate of the Holy Sepulcher),

-Latin ruler of Jerusalem.
-This kingdom would endure in one form
+the first Latin ruler of Jerusalem.
+This kingdom would endure

-land with no natural barriers and whose population is never
+narrow strip of land with no natural barriers and whose

 July 29, 1099 Pope Urban II dies.
 Urban had